-During the financial year ended on 31 December 2022, the remuneration of the members of the Board of Directors of the dominant Company has amounted to:
+During the financial year ended on 31 December 2022, the remuneration of the members of the Board of Directors of the Company has amounted to:

 Thousand euros

 Financial year Financial year

 ended on 31 ended on 31

 December 2022 December 2021

-Remuneration of executive members 1,644 1,228
+Remuneration of executive directors 1,644 1,228

-Allowance of executive members - -
+Per diems of executive directors - -

-Allowance of non executive members 425 425
+Non-executive directors' fees 425 425

 2,069 1,653

-The Parent Company has paid the amount of 72 thousand euros in premiums for liability insurance covering the members of the Board of Directrs of the Parent Company for the exercise of its office (66 thousand en 2021).
+In addition, the Company has paid during the year ended 31 December 2022 the amount of 72 thousand euros for liability insurance premiums covering the members of the Board of Directors of the Company for the performance of their duties (66 thousand euros in 2021).

-The members of the Parent Company's Board of Directors do not have pension funds or similar obligations for their benefit.
-During the financial year ended on 31 December 2022 and the financial year ended on 31 December 2021, there are no senior management personnel that does not belong to the Parent Company's Board of Directors.
+The members of the Board of Directors of the Company do not have any pension funds or similar obligations for their benefit.
+During the years ended on 31 December 2022 and 31 December 2021, there are no senior management personnel who do not belong to the Board of Directors of the Company.